yachty66/gpu-benchmark/README.md

 # GPU Benchmark by [United Compute](https://www.unitedcompute.ai)

-A simple CLI tool to benchmark your GPU's performance with Stable Diffusion and compare results on our global leaderboard.
+A simple CLI tool to benchmark your GPU's performance with Stable Diffusion and compare results in our global benchmark results.

 ![United Compute Logo](https://www.unitedcompute.ai/logo.png)